 Cards and end screens direct viewers to specific videos, playlists, channels, websites, merchandise, and crowdfunding campaigns.
 You can add up to five cards and four end screen elements to a video.

-Affiliate marketing with cards and end screens is tricky because you can only promote your website(s) and sites approved by YouTube.
-Instead, many affiliates use cards and end screens to direct viewers to their sites, which contain affiliate links.
-Secondly, YouTube supports many websites that have affiliate programs including Shopify, Etsy, Ticketmaster, and Microsoft (it’s too bad Amazon is not authorized).
+Affiliate marketing with cards is tricky because you can only promote your website(s) and sites approved by YouTube.
+Instead, many affiliates use cards to direct viewers to their sites, which contain affiliate links.
+Secondly, YouTube supports many websites that have affiliate programs including Shopify, Etsy, Ticketmaster, and Microsoft.
 Therefore, it’s possible to add affiliate links from these sites.

 - Channel Links

 Under the about tab, you can add up to 14 links.
-Most creators add links to their sites and social media accounts.
-Marketers who use landing page services, such as Leadpages and Instapage, will link to these too.
+Many creators add links to their sites and social media accounts.
+Some individuals link to landing pages and create these sites with landing page software, for example, Leadpages.
 Links should relate to your channel, topics, and videos to increase clicks and conversions.
-For instance, if you create fitness videos, direct your viewers to products and services that you use, recommend, or can benefit them.
+For instance, if you create fitness videos, direct your viewers to products and services that you use and recommend.

 Showcasing URLs in videos doesn’t make sense and would appear amateurish.
 Instead, savvy marketers prompt and direct viewers to links in their descriptions, cards, and end screens.
 For example, “check out the links in the description section for more information” or “click on my card for a 40 percent discount.”

 You can feature videos on your channel’s home tab for returning subscribers and new visitors.
 Featured videos can attract above average views, so you’ll want to add affiliate links in the description section.

 - Social Media